getsentry/sentry.engineering/data/blog/mobile-app-launch-profiling.md

 Now, you can get profiling data from the moment your app starts executing code, before calls to `main` or `appDidFinishLaunching`, where the Sentry SDK is typically initialized and was previously the earliest moment a performance transaction could be recorded.

 By enabling `SentryOptions.enableAppLaunchProfiling` in your configuration of `SentrySDK.startWithOptions`, the SDK will automatically profile subsequent launches of your app.
 If configured, the Sentry profiler is started from one of the SDK’s `+[load]` methods.
-If you also enabled `SentryOptions.enableTimeToFullDisplayTracing`, the profiling data will be attached to the app start transactions you can find in our App Starts area.
+If you also enabled `SentryOptions.enableTimeToFullDisplayTracing`, the profiling data will be attached to the app start transactions you can find in our [App Starts insights](https://docs.sentry.io/product/insights/mobile-vitals/app-starts/).
 Here’s an example of profiling data showing some work being done before `main()` is called, lined up with our app start spans:

 ![A flamechart showing an example launch profile, with work on the main thread before the actual call to `main()`.](/images/mobile-app-launch-profiling/launch-profile.png)